fkleon/docker-steam-headless-amdgpu/README.md

 >
 > It is expected that you edit `/etc/default/grub` to include `amdgpu.virtual_display=0000:c6:00.0,1` in `GRUB_CMDLINE_LINUX_DEFAULT` (after replacing the PCI address with your own).
 Otherwise, you will get a black screen.
 >
+> You also might need to remove ALL your drivers from the host.
+Yes, this makes no sense as they should be inactive, but it fixed crashes for me.
+There might be a bug in the universe at this point.
+>
 > Once sunshine is up and running, you might want to go to its settings and force it to use the VA-API encoder.
 Otherwise, the stream will be so laggy it's unplayable.
 >
 > <details>